yaswanth1701/yaswanth1701/README.md

 - :robot: currently member of **IvLabs,VNIT Nagpur**
 - 👀 I’m interested in Robotics and programming

-- :mechanical_arm: I’m currently exploring controls
+- :mechanical_arm: I’m currently learning controls
 - :mailbox_with_mail: You can reach me on gonnayaswanth17@gmail.con

 <!---